aqc1/GoCrawl/README.md

 - [ ] Clean Up Code
 - [ ] Find a Way to Optimize Finding URLs, Checking of URL was Already Found, etc.
 - [x] ~~Add Option to Output to a File~~ Better if Sorted, Then Redirected to a Separate File
+- [ ] Get CLI Arg to Sort and Output to a File
 - [ ] More Extensive Testing